Recent Decisions of the Supreme Court Make Regulation of Artificial Intelligence Virtually Impossible.

-The recent decision of the Supreme Court will make it very difficult to regulate AI.
-In addition, since historically the legal community has been reluctant to take on the Supreme Court in venues outside the court room, the future for AI regulation is dismal.
+Two recent decisions of the Supreme Court, the Major Questions Doctrine and to a lesser degree Chevron, will make it virtually impossible to regulate AI.
+In addition, historically the legal community has been reluctant to take on the Supreme Court in venues outside the court room.
+Consequently the future for a possible regulation of AI is dismal unless immediate action is taken to mobilize informed and interested personnel to implement the aforementioned link which leads to the implementation of an out of court strategy.

 CRE Recommendations To Address AI